positron-solutions/dslide/README.md

 Because you might want to play a video or take a branch in the presentation and then exit that branch, the plan is to overload the `dslide-deck-start` binding within presentations to enter / exit these branches.

+<a id="orgf874b47"></a>

 ## Hooks

 Beware of using the normal `dslide-mode-hook` 😱 because it runs **in the base buffer** ⚠️.
-If you remap faces or add a bunch of styling, it will be copied to the indirect buffer but then linger in your base buffer.
+If you use that hook to remap faces or add a bunch of styling, state will be copied to the indirect buffer but then linger in your base buffer.
 Instead, use `dslide-start-hook`. 💡

 -   `dslide-start-hook` is run in the indirect buffer after it is set it.
 This is what you want.
 -   `dslide-stop-hook` is run in the base buffer because the indirect buffer is already dead.